Best Gas Heater For Basement

 6. Rinnai FC824P Propane Gas Vent-Free Fan Convector

-• Safe Settings: Electric heater features a flame failure device, overheat switch, oxygen depletion sensor, and tilt switch designed to automatically disable gas/power if the device overheats, overturns, or is extinguished
+• Peace of Mind: Our wall heater is designed with your safety in mind with a flame failure device, overheat switch, oxygen depletion sensor, and tilt switch, which automatically disable gas/power if the device overheats, overturns, or is extinguished

 The FC824P is a flexible, easy-to-install vent-free fan convector with a 22,000 BTU output – the perfect solution for rooms and spaces that are hard to heat.
 The output range is 8,000 to 22,000 BTU, ideal for areas up to 1,000 square feet.